 In theory, responsive ads can serve just the right media, and/or ad copy in the ideal position within the ad to achieve the best result for a given, individual auction.
 In other words, generate the highest amount of engagement for that particular ad auction and instance of the ad, which is measured in the click-through rate.
 This is an extended topic that’s beyond the scope of this article.

 Semi-automation of manual split testing

 Even veteran ad copywriters end up discarding much of what originally seemed like great ad copy.
-Strong ads are part marketing-advertising art form, and part logical skillset.
+Strong ads are a part marketing-advertising art form and part logical skillset.
 Great ads rarely come from the “first cut” batch of ads in a campaign.

 PPC pros tend to be aggressive with ad split testing because it is central to campaign performance to have strong ads.
 But for a high percentage of PPC campaigns, ad optimization simply never takes place.
 Responsive ads were introduced to address that issue.
 They shift more effort onto the initial ad setup and introduce automation to reduce the amount of split testing required.

 How and when are responsive ads superior?